conduktor/conduktor-docs/docs/guide/conduktor-in-production/admin/gw-policies.md

 | `validateCredentials` | bool   | `true`      | `true` / `false` flag to determine whether the credentials provided should be validated when set.                                                                                                                   |
 | `accountId`           | string |             | The Id for the AWS account to use.                                                                                                                                                                                  |

-If you do not supply a `basicCredentials` section for the AWS Glue schema registry, the client we use to connect will instead attempt to find the connection information is needs from the environment, and the credentials required can be passed this way to the Gateway as part of its core configuration.
+If you do not supply a `basicCredentials` section for the AWS Glue schema registry, the client we use to connect will instead attempt to find the connection information is needs from the environment, and the credentials required can be passed this way to Gateway as part of its core configuration.
 More information on the setup for this is found in the [AWS documentation](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default).

 [Read our blog about schema registry](https://www.conduktor.io/blog/what-is-the-schema-registry-and-why-do-you-need-to-use-it/).